Taking Organizational Conversations into the Unknown in Order to Facilitate Change

 – be open, present and ready to encounter anything.
 Let go of the belief that you need to be in control.
 Stay close to whatever is happening here and now – leave it be and watch how things unfold organically “by themselves”.
 Try to disrupt routine responses and challenge established power relations.
 Make it legitimate to say things and think thoughts that you normally wouldn’t.

-– and help them continually to take their own experiences seriously.
-This is difficult, because most of us have a tendency to focus on the ideal, the abstract or the “general picture”.
+– and help them continually in taking their own experiences seriously.
+This is difficult because most of us have a tendency to focus on the ideal, the abstract or the “general picture”.
 It feels safe.
-Often it is far more difficult to talk about our concrete everyday experiences and our interpretations of them, because they hold insecurity, vulnerability and doubt.
+Often it is far more difficult to talk about our concrete everyday experiences and our interpretations of them because they hold insecurity, vulnerability, and doubt.

 What you are trying to zoom in on is the evolutionary potential of the present (D. Snowden) as the starting point for change as opposed to continuing to describe and striving to create ideal future states.
 What you should be aiming for is probably best described as the Joni Mitchell approach: “She is not gonna put lipstick and makeup on the truth.”

 – do not limit or specify your own role unnecessarily in advance.
 Try for instance to step in and out of the role of the one who asks curious questions, is being silent, is voicing his/her own opinion and experience, provokes, shares mistakes or dares to be undecided.

 5 – Have the courage to say Yes to the Mess

 – most people feel a degree of discomfort – an inner resistance – when working with living conversations.
 Don’t worry, this is perfectly normal.
 The loosening of control, giving up on predictability and letting go of rigid structure probably feels counterintuitive to what you normally do.
 Therefore it takes courage to leave these rehearsed, well known and comfortable organizational conversations and take the first step into the unknown.